GraceGuideAI/graceguide-mvp/README.md

 ```bash
 ./scripts/build_frontend.sh
 ```

+You can also run `npm run build` directly.
+The `prebuild` step will install dependencies automatically if they're missing.

 The output appears in `graceguide-ui/dist/`.
 When the API is running these files are served as the root website so you can navigate to `http://localhost:8000/` to use the app.